imjuni/erdia/README.md

 TS_NODE_PROJECT="./tsconfig.json" ts-node -r tsconfig-paths/register ./node_modules/.bin/erdia er -d [your dataSource path]
 ```

-ERdia load dataSource file using TypeORM module.
+`erdia` load dataSource file using TypeORM module.
 If you use module resolution need additional parameter need for successfully execution.
 You have to pass tsconfig-paths/register.
 See ts-node [paths and baseUrl](https://github.com/TypeStrong/ts-node#paths-and-baseurl) section